 Vanisri

 Vanisri is an Indian actor, best known for Tamil cinema.
 Vanisri began their career in 1965 and has been a prominent figure in the industry for over 61 years.
-With 30 credits to their name, Vanisri remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Vanisri remains one of the most prolific and celebrated talents in the industry.
 Spanning 60+ years, Vanisri's career remains one of the longest and most celebrated in Tamil cinema.

 - Born